ivanl86/broken_code/final_exam/final_exam_notes.md

 - if a funciton that is declared noexcept calls another function that throws an exception or executes a throw statement, the program terminates

 ## 3 file system mode
-- ofstream - for file input
+- ofstream - for file output: it writes data out to a file
-- ifstream - for file output
+- ifstream - for file input: it reads data from a file
 - fstream - for file input and output

 ## keywords